adamreupert/fred2plot/README.md

 - Attribution — You must give appropriate credit by referencing to this [project](https://gitlab.com/Sumada/fred2plot), provide a link to the [license](https://creativecommons.org/licenses/by-nc/4.0/legalcode), and indicate if changes were made.
 - NonCommercial — You may not use the material for commercial purposes.

-## Project status
-This project is still in development!
 ***